Reading Time: 14 minutes

 - Gay and Lesbian Medical Association: This national organization is the world’s oldest association of LGBTQ+ healthcare professionals.
 It is committed to ensuring health equity for LGBTQ+ individuals.
 The focus is on advocacy, education, and research.

-- Lesbian and Gay Child and Adolescent Psychiatric Association (PrideCAPA): This organization is an affiliate of the American Academy of Child and Adolescent Psychiatry (AACAP).
-It focuses on the mental health needs of youth related to sexual minority issues.
+- Lesbian and Gay Child and Adolescent Psychiatric Association (PrideCAPA): This organization is an affiliate of the Academy of Child and Adolescent Psychiatry (AACAP).
+It focuses on the mental health needs of youth related to sexual issues.

 - Mental Health America: MHA is committed to promoting mental health as part of overall wellness.
 The organization works to raise awareness locally and nationally about mental health issues.
-It supports prevention services, interventions, integrated care, and support, with recovery as the goal.
+It supports prevention services, interventions, and integrated care, with recovery as the goal.
 Their website provides an overview of the needs and treatments available for LGBTQ+ individuals.

-- National Alliance on Mental Illness(NAMI): This is a grassroots mental health organization that is dedicated to building better lives for those who are affected by mental illness.
+- National Alliance on Mental Illness (NAMI): This is a grassroots mental health organization that is dedicated to building better lives for those who are affected by mental illness.
 NAMI works to support, educate, and advocate.
-It aims to provide a support network that is available to all, without fear of discrimination.
+It provides a support network that is available to all, without fear of discrimination.

 - Substance Abuse and Mental Health Services Administration: SAMHSA is a U.S. Department of Health and Human Services agency charged with leading public health efforts to advance the behavioral health of the nation.
 It provides LGBTQ+ resources including survey reports, federal initiatives, and related behavioral health resources.